InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 IAB Europe Transparency & Consent Framework (TCF) has a simple objective to help all parties in the digital advertising chain ensure that they comply with the EU’s General Data Protection Regulation and ePrivacy Directive when processing personal data or accessing and/or storing information on a user’s device, such as cookies, advertising identifiers, device identifiers and other tracking technologies.
 IAB Tech Lab stewards the development of these technical specifications.

 Resources including policy FAQ, Global Vendor List, and CMP List can be found at [iabeurope.eu/tcf](http://iabeurope.eu/tcf).

+### About TCF Canada (:loudspeaker:)

+This specification is also used by TCF Canada.
+As described above, the original TCF was designed to support compliance of the GDPR in Europe.
+As such, when reading the specification from a TCF Canada perspective, please consider the following:

+*  References to the GDPR should be ignored
+*  References to "consent" should be read as "express consent"
+*  References to "legitimate interest" should be read as "implied consent"
+*  References to "special feature opt ins" should be read as "special feature express consent"
+*  References to a "Right to Object" should be read as a user exercising an "Objection"

+The adoption of this specification is virtually identical for TCF Canada - look out for differences in this document, which are highlighted using the 📢 icon.

 ### License